 Building a home within one of the city's planned residential communities was not an option for many residents; financial resources were not enough.
-Developers often included a deed covenant preventing African Americans, Asians, Jews and even actors from living in the planned residential developments.
+In Los Angeles developers often included a "restrictive deed covenant" preventing African Americans, Asians, Jews and even actors from living in the planned residential developments.
 The discriminatory covenants were enforced until 1948 when the United States Supreme Court ruled in Shelly v.
 Kraemer that it was unconstitutional.
 (Watters.
 Houses of Los Angeles: 1920-1935, 2007) By midcentury the formerly restricted Lafayette Square became the home to many affluent African American professionals.

-Williams is often acknowledged as one of Southern California's best practioners of period revival architectural styling.
-His choice of International-Art Moderne for his family home, with its clean lines, smooth outer skin, soft interior architectural curves and space for extensive indoor/outdoor living, illustrated his personal design taste in California living.
+Williams is often acknowledged as one of Southern California's best practitioners of period revival architectural styling.
+His choice of the Internationale for his family home, with its clean lines, smooth outer skin, soft interior architectural curves and space for extensive indoor/outdoor living, illustrated his personal design taste in California living.
 The serpentine-shaped exterior wall with accent lights hide a large garden area in the rear of the residence where the family enjoyed entertaining.
-Williams' home reflected his design philosophy that, "One does not entertain, usually in one's front yard."
+This outdoor space became the site for many personal and social events including a much talked about garden party held for William H. Hastie, Governor of the U.S. Virgin Islands.
+Williams' home and its siting reflected his design philosophy that, "One does not entertain, usually in one's front yard."
 (Goldman.
 Hollywood's African-American Architect Paul R. Williams, 1996)

 The Williams' home on Victoria Road inspired other architects and builder-contractors working in Lafayette Square to expand their design repertoire for prominent or up-and-coming clients wanting to build in the area.
 His personal architectural choice influenced the designs of a number of other homes built on Victoria Road.
 (City of Los Angeles Planning Department.
 Lafayette Square Preservation Plan, September 25, 2008)